-The PT and CT used in the system (see Figure 84) have a \pm 10-V output range.
-Although the PT and CT provide isolation from the power system, a series resistor must be placed on the analog input channels.
-The series resistor helps limit the input current to \pm 10 mA if the input voltages exceed \pm 15 V. For applications that require protection against overvoltage or fast transient events beyond the specified absolute maximum ratings of the device, an external protection clamp circuit using transient voltage suppressors (TVS) and ESD diodes is recommended.
+The PT and CT used in the system, as illustrated in Figure 84, have a ± 10 -V output range.
+Although PT and CT provide isolation from the power system, a series resistor must be placed on the analog input channels.
+The series resistor helps limit the input current to ± 10 mA if the input voltages exceed ± 15 V. For applications that require protection against overvoltage or fast transient events beyond the specified absolute maximum ratings of the device, an external protection clamp circuit using transient voltage suppressors (TVS) and ESD diodes is recommended.